University of Colorado Denver/ARTS Westside Center for Change

 University of Colorado Denver/ARTS Westside Center for Change - Arvada, CO

-University Of Colorado Denver/arts Westside Center For Change is a mental health and substance abuse rehab center located at 6303 Wadsworth Bypass in the 80003 zip code in Arvada, CO.
+University Of Colorado Denver/arts Westside Center For Change is a dual diagnosis treatment facility located at 6303 Wadsworth Bypass in the 80003 zip code in Arvada, CO.
 It is operated by the State government.
-University Of Colorado Denver/arts Westside Center For Change provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by University Of Colorado Denver/arts Westside Center For Change include relapse prevention, CBT and counseling for substance abuse.
-University Of Colorado Denver/arts Westside Center For Change provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and IOT.
-It also provides residential treatment for substance use.
+University Of Colorado Denver/arts Westside Center For Change provides buprenorphine maintenance, methadone maintenance and suboxone prescription.
+Some of the treatment approaches used by University Of Colorado Denver/arts Westside Center For Change include substance use counseling approach, matrix model and cognitive behavioral therapy.
+University Of Colorado Denver/arts Westside Center For Change provides intensive outpatient treatment services, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance use treatment.

 Address: 6303 Wadsworth Bypass, Arvada, CO 80003